A robust implementation for solving the $S$-unit equation and several applications: LLL Reduction

-\end{lemma} In the implementation, the function \texttt{minimal\_vector} computes a value for $m_\Lat^2$.
-In the function \texttt{cx\_LLL\_bound}, we have implemented the reduction step for the infinite places applying the above idea.
-As in the finite case, the parameter $C$ is chosen inside the function and changed as necessary to meet the bound $m_\Lat^2 > T^2 + S$.
+The function \texttt{minimal\_vector} is used in the implementation to compute a value for $m_\Lat^2$.
+In \texttt{cx\_LLL\_bound}, we have implemented the reduction step for the infinite places applying the above idea.
+As in the finite case, the parameter $C$ is chosen inside the function and changed as necessary to meet the bound $m_\Lat^2 > T^2 + S$ (keeping in mind, of course, that the definitions of $S$ and $T$ depend on the particular place $\mathfrak{p}_\ell$).
+Notice that the proof of Lemmas \ref{lem:complex_reduction} and \ref{lem:real_reduction} depend on obtaining true rounding in obtaining the coefficients of the matrix $A$.
+In our implementation, we increase precision until this is assured.
+Similar to the case where $\mathfrak{p}_\ell$ is finite, the improvement of Lemma \ref{lem:complex_reduction} needs only the assumption that $\mathfrak{p}_\ell$ is the extremal place and that some bound $K_1$ on the exponents is known.
+So we apply Lemma \ref{lem:complex_reduction} repeatedly until no further improvement to $K_1^\mathrm{LLL}(\ell)$ is possible.
+Once this has been done for each infinite place, we set

+Consequently, we have the following bound which may be passed to the sieve in the next section. \begin{lemma} Assume that for each $\ell$, a value $u = u(\ell)$ or $C = C(\ell)$ exists for which the hypotheses of one of the Lemmas \ref{lem:p_adic_reduction}, \ref{lem:complex_reduction}, or \ref{lem:real_reduction} are met.
+Then the maximum exponent $B$ appearing in any solution $(\tau_1, \tau_2)$ of the $S$-unit equation \eqref{introeqn} satisfies

+\end{lemma} We use the proof as an opportunity to summarize the algorithm, up to the sieving step of the next section. \begin{proof} There is nothing to show if the solution set is empty, so let us assume otherwise.
+We know the $S$-unit equation has only finitely many solutions.
+Keeping the notation of \eqref{eqn:tau_i}, let $(\tau_1, \tau_2)$ be a solution where $B = |\mathbf{a}_i|$ is maximized.
+One of the places in $S$, say $\mathfrak{p}_\ell$, is extremal.
+If $\mathfrak{p}_\ell$ is finite, then the work in \S\ref{sec:pl_fin} demonstrates ${B \leq \max \{4, w, K_0(\ell)\}}$ by applying one of the corollaries deduced from Yu's bound.
+If $\mathfrak{p}_\ell$ is infinite, then the work in \S\ref{sec:pl_inf} demonstrates ${B \leq \max \{4, w, K_1(\ell)\}}$ by applying the theorem of Baker-W\"ustholz.
+This establishes an absolute bound on $B$.

+For each possible $\ell$, the techniques of this section attempt to replace this absolute bound with a smaller bound.
+There is no mathematical proof that the lattice reduction techniques will succeed, i.e., that there will exist appropriate values $u$ and $C$ for which Lemmas \ref{lem:p_adic_reduction}, \ref{lem:complex_reduction}, or \ref{lem:real_reduction} apply.
+However, when they do exist, the improved bound is provably correct by the same lemmas.
+Here, such success is presumed for every $\ell$, and \eqref{eqn:LLL_ineq} holds. \end{proof} In practice, if the hypotheses of Lemma \ref{lem:LLL_bounds_combined} are not established, then one only has the weaker bounds coming from linear forms of logarithms -- these are simply too large to allow for a provably complete search.
+However, the sieve described in the next section can still be used up to any prescribed bound $B_0$; it will find all solutions satisfying $|\mathbf{a}_i| \leq B_0$.

-\section{Further reducing the search space: Sieving}
+\section{Further Reducing the Search Space: Sieving}

 The approach taken here, for sieving against primes outside of $S$, is based on an algorithm described by Smart in \cite{Smart:1995}.
 Smart credits Tzanakis and de Weger with this approach \cite{Tzanakis-deWeger:1991}; Tzanakis reports that these ideas date back to Andrew Bremner.